fadhlifadh/Automatidata/README.md

 the model managed to interpret that for every 1 mile traveled, the fare increased by a mean of $2.00.

 Also, for the high customer gratuity, the taxi drivers would receive alert from the app about the customers who are likely to tip, since drivers depend on tips.
-The final random forest model performed with XX% accuracy and XX% precision determining what features were most important in separating low tippers from high tippers.
-Based on the model, the duration, distance, and cost of the trip were most influential in determining a generous tipper (>20%) vs a non-generous one (<20%).
+The final XGBoost model performed with 70.62% accuracy and 68.65% precision.
+Based on the model, vendorID feature were most influential in determining a generous tipper (>20%) vs a non-generous one (<20%).

 ## Business Understanding
 According to salary.com the average salary for a New York Taxi Driver is around $38,707 (Please note, this data might not